What is Debt Financing?

 Interest Coverage Ratio = EBIT (Earnings before Interest & Tax)/Interest

-Corporations with a coverage ratio equal to or less than 1 are not preferred by banks since they are not even able to cover the interest expenses.
+Banks do not prefer corporations with a coverage ratio equal to or less than 1 since they are not even able to cover the interest expenses.

 Advantages of Debt Financing